kubernetes-sigs/gateway-api/site-src/guides/grpc-routing.md

 # gRPC routing

-!!! info "Experimental Channel"

-    The `GRPCRoute` resource described below is currently only included in the "Experimental" channel of Gateway API.
-For more information on release channels, refer to our [versioning guide](/concepts/versioning).

 The [GRPCRoute resource](/api-types/grpcroute) allows you to match on gRPC traffic and direct it to Kubernetes backends.
 This guide shows how the GRPCRoute matches traffic on host, header, and service, and method fields and forwards it to different